rdlauer/articles/nativescript/securing-app/whitepaper.md

 	    </dict>
 	</dict>

 Setting `NSAllowsArbitraryLoads` to true allows for loading *any* remote resources, regardless of the security of the transfer protocol.
-Again, please don't do this. 😀
+This is not a wise idea, as you could be setting yourself up for easily-spoofed remote endpoints and subjecting your app users to malicious hackers.

-### Android
+#### Android Considerations

 The most recent version of Android ([9.0 a.k.a.
 Pie](https://www.android.com/versions/pie-9-0/)) is a bit behind Apple, but does default to blocking HTTP traffic in apps by default.

 This requirement will apply to all apps that target Android 9, but, like with iOS, will require a specific declaration in the app's `network_security_config.xml` file if any non-secure HTTP connections are needed via the [network security configuration](https://developer.android.com/training/articles/security-config) options.
-Like with iOS, please don't do this 😀:
+Like with iOS, this is another anti-pattern:

+**⚠️ Anti-pattern alert! ⚠️**

 	<base-config cleartextTrafficPermitted="true">
 	    <trust-anchors>